 Can I find out my credit score?

-Yes.
-By law, all CRAs have to offer you the opportunity to view your credit score, via a free report at your request.
+Yes, you can.
+In fact, by law, all CRAs have to offer you the opportunity to view your credit score, via a free report at your request.
 You can access this online in a few minutes, and as they may have different information to hand, it’s a good idea to investigate where you stand with each of the three CRAs.

 How fast can you raise your credit score?

 Improving your credit score is not an exact science.
-There are a few things you can do in the short-term that should give it a small, but noticeable boost.
-But generally, for a marked improvement in your rating, you’ll need to take months and as much as a couple of years working at it.
+There are a few things you can do in the short-term that should give it a small, but noticeable boost. however generally, for a marked improvement in your rating, you’ll need to take months and as much as a couple of years working at it.
 If you have lots of ‘bad’ debts, you may not start to see much improvement until these are paid off, which could take even longer.

 What credit score do you need for a mortgage?

 If you are struggling with a low credit score, some lenders offer specialised mortgage packages for your situation.
-You’re unlikely to get the best rates, but it’s still an option if you don’t feel you can improve your rating anytime soon.
+You’re unlikely to get the best rates, however it’s still an option if you don’t feel you can improve your rating anytime soon.